eXist-db/polymer-app-template/README.md

 ## Setting up a new application

 Don't be scared by this list.
 It can be done in 3 minutes.
-Thanks to Chris Miztur there is a more visual description of the process [here](https://medium.com/@chrismisztur/exist-db-polymer-app-template-61e58b1e4000).
+Thanks to Chris Misztur there is a more visual description of the process [here](https://medium.com/@chrismisztur/exist-db-polymer-app-template-61e58b1e4000).

 1. download this blueprint as a zip
 1. unpack the zip in your favorite development folder